 What percentage of us (roughly) are people pleasers?

-It is very difficult to estimate a percentage as most people will at some stage in their lives, whether in a social context with friends and family, or in a professional context with colleagues and superiors, display people pleasing traits or behaviours, willingly or unwillingly.
-This is only normal as we are part of a social and professional system that requires a very wide range of inter-relational skills in order for us to be happy, appreciated and successful.
+It is very difficult to estimate a percentage of people pleasers.
+Most of us will at some stage in our lives be a people pleaser.
+We will display people pleasing traits or behaviors, willingly or unwillingly.
+It may happen in a social context with friends and family, or in a professional context with colleagues and superiors.
+This is only normal.
+We are part of a social and professional system that requires a very wide range of inter-relational skills in order for us to be happy, appreciated and successful.

-Having said this, cross-cultural research has shown that women tend to be people pleasers more than men and this is typically due to social and cultural influences.
+Having said this, cross-cultural research has shown that it is more likely for a woman to be a people pleaser than a man.
+This is typically due to social and cultural influences.

 When does people pleasing become an issue?

-People pleasing can become a serious issue when you are no longer able to say “no” and you start to neglect your own needs and feelings.
+People pleasing can become a serious issue when you are no longer able to say “no”.
+You also start to neglect your own needs and feelings.
 This leads to resentment and frustration because you do not seem to get the level of acknowledgement and approval that you feel is due.
-More importantly though, extreme people pleasers are open to abuse and manipulation by others in a social and professional context which would further affect one’s confidence and self-esteem.
+More importantly though, extreme people pleasers are open to abuse and manipulation by others in a social or professional context.
+This would further affect one’s confidence and self-esteem.
 Ultimately, this may lead to people pleasers feeling physically and emotionally depleted which in turn could result in a “burn out”.

 Why do we worry what people think?

-It is human nature to want to be loved, appreciated and noticed, and to worry about whether one is favourably perceived by friends, family and colleagues.
-However, people might become too worried about maintaining a certain image or persona in order to maximise their social and professional potential.
-Problems arise when this worrying becomes excessive and leads to people pleasing behaviour patterns to alleviate this anxiety.
+It is human nature to want to be loved, appreciated and noticed.
+It is normal for us to worry about whether we are favorably perceived by friends, family and colleagues.
+However, we may become too worried about maintaining a certain image or persona in order to maximize our social and professional potential.
+Problems arise when our worrying becomes excessive and leads us to people pleasing behavior patterns to alleviate this anxiety.

 What do we fear and how does this affect the way we behave in everyday situations?